Hadley cell: Direct observation

-The three-celled model of the global atmospheric circulationwith Hadley's conceived circulation forming its tropical componenthad been widely accepted by the meteorological community by the early 20th century.
+The three-celled model of the global atmospheric circulation—with Hadley's conceived circulation forming its tropical component—had been widely accepted by the meteorological community by the early 20th century.
 However, the Hadley cell's existence was only validated by weather observations near the surface, and its predictions of winds in the upper troposphere remained untested.
 The routine sampling of the upper troposphere by radiosondes that emerged in the mid-20th century confirmed the existence of meridional overturning cells in the atmosphere.

 Influence on climate

-The Hadley circulation is one of the most important influences on global climate and planetary habitability, as well as an important transporter of angular momentum, heat, and water vapor.
+The Hadley circulation is one of the most important influences on global climate and planetary habitability, as well as an important transporter of angular momentum, heat and water vapor.
 Hadley cells flatten the temperature gradient between the equator and the poles, making the extratropics milder.
 The global precipitation pattern of high precipitation in the tropics and a lack of precipitation at higher latitudes is a consequence of the positioning of the rising and sinking branches of Hadley cells, respectively.
 Near the equator, the ascent of humid air results in the heaviest precipitation on Earth.
 The periodic movement of the ITCZ and thus the seasonal variation of the Hadley circulation's rising branches produces the world's monsoons.
 The descending motion of air associating with the sinking branch produces surface divergence consistent with the prominence of subtropical high-pressure areas.
 These semipermanent regions of high pressure lie primarily over the ocean between 20° and 40° latitude.
 Arid conditions are associated with the descending branches of the Hadley circulation, with many of the Earth's deserts and semiarid or arid regions underlying the sinking branches of the Hadley circulation.

 The cloudy marine boundary layer common in the subtropics may be seeded by cloud condensation nuclei exported out of the tropics by the Hadley circulation.

 Effects of climate change

 Natural variability

 Paleoclimate reconstructions of trade winds and rainfall patterns suggest that the Hadley circulation changed in response to natural climate variability.
 During Heinrich events within the last 100,000 years, the Northern Hemisphere Hadley cell strengthened while the Southern Hemisphere Hadley cell weakened.
-Variation in insolation during the mid- to late-Holocene resulted in a southward migration of the Northern Hemisphere Hadley cell's ascending and descending branches closer to their present-day positions.
+Variation in insolation during the mid-to-late Holocene resulted in a southward migration of the Northern Hemisphere Hadley cell's ascending and descending branches closer to their present-day positions.
 Tree rings from the mid-latitudes of the Northern Hemisphere suggest that the historical position of the Hadley cell branches have also shifted in response to shorter oscillations, with the Northern Hemisphere descending branch moving southward during positive phases of the El Niño–Southern Oscillation and Pacific decadal oscillation and northward during the corresponding negative phases.
-The Hadley cells were displaced southward between 1400–1850, concurrent with drought in parts of the Northern Hemisphere.
+The Hadley cells were displaced southward between 1400 and 1850, concurrent with drought in parts of the Northern Hemisphere.